rssoftwareab/arrigo-support/docs/arrigolocalscadafunction.md

 * Feature: AZ#1023 License system

-## 1.1.146 (Legacy)
+## 1.1.146

 *2023-02-08*

-* Fix: AZ#1674: Local API has problems starting up (ArrigoAppPool needs to be restarted for the API to start up correctly)
+* Fix: AZ#1674: Arrigo Local API has problems starting up (ArrigoAppPool needs to be restarted for the API to start up correctly)

 ## 1.1.142